A clumping grass native to eastern Australia, widespread and common, prefers lighter, poorer soils.

 Tufted, erect perennial to 1.5m.
-Stems smooth, hairless, rigid, branching at purple nodes.
+Stems smooth, hairless, rigid, branching at maroon nodes.

 Leaves are mostly clustered around the base, some on the stems.
 Leaf blades (lamina) are long and narrow, up to 30cm, bluish green.